Board of Directors Meetings

 Adam is a leading authority when it comes to merging government relations, public affairs and community outreach.
 He has a range of first-hand experience related to external relations in the fields of economic development, rural affairs, environmental and natural resources policy.
 A fixture in the public affairs, communications, and lobbying community for over a decade, his insight is sought after and trusted by clients across the globe.
 He started his career as a staffer in the United States Senate.
 Prior to launching Global External Relations, he worked within two leading public policy firms, assisting clients on issues that included environment, water, natural resources, taxation, HR, commerce, transportation, and public lands.
 Additionally, Adam spent six years with Rio Tinto, working a variety of projects internationally.
 He graduated with honors from Thunderbird School of International Business with an MBA and holds a BA/BS from Arizona State University.

-Adam has served on the Central Arizona College Foundation Board since 2014, is chair of the Events/Campaign Committee and a member of the Nominating Committee.
+Adam has served on the Central Arizona College Foundation Board since 2014.

 Jake served in the United States Air Force during the Vietnam conflict.
 Washington, D.C.’s American Railroad Association has named railroading’s most prestigious safety award after him and it’s known throughout the railroad industry as the ‘JAKE’ award.
 He was named North America’s Railroad Man of the Year in 1994, Citizen of the Year in 1998 and was recognized as one of the great railroaders of the 20th century.
 He is presently the President and CCO of the Copper Basin Railway, Inc. in Hayden, Arizona.